By Karin Mizgala, Co-Founder and CEO Money Coaches Canada

 Choosing to dwell on positive moments and achievements allows minor slights to wash off your back while you remain relaxed, optimistic and resilient when new challenges crop up.
 Practicing gratitude also works to reverse a scarcity mindset which can inject an unnecessary layer of negative emotion to money.
 Regularly appreciating what we have removes the focus from money that’s not in our bank account, and allows more room for objectivity and positivity.
 Our outlook on money is similar to how we drive a car: we steer towards where we want to get to.

 The Action Plan

-Start an accomplishment list.
-It can be as simple as a list on your phone.
-When you add something to your list, take a quick moment to be grateful for the opportunities, circumstances or people that supported you.
-Past success builds confidence in future success.
+When you add something to your list, take a moment to appreciate the opportunities, circumstances or people that supported you.
+Nothing succeeds like success.